miracuse/miracuse.github.io/docs/gm_pages/first_session.md

 ```

 Tell the players where they are and what's around them.
 Give them a few moments to get into character, get their bearings, etc. Be sure to make the "direction" clear.

+>**Note**: Some contrarian players might try to go away from the "direction" of the oneshot to test out their newfound agency.
+While it's okay to try different approaches to the mission, you should gently remind them that the objective is set in stone for this oneshot.
+The party can try out more [open-ended gameplay](making_campaigns/index.html) in future sessions.

 ##### React to Player Actions